 Over the past few years, strong passwords have become increasingly important.
 Passwords have started to run our lives – we log into one site to pay the cable bill, then log into another to pay the mortgage.
 Some companies are even offering discounts to move users away from paper billing, alleviating the need for them to produce and mail statements and thereby diminishing their overhead costs.
 While at first this seems great – the hunt for that elusive stamp has finally ended – it does come at a cost.
+Creating strong passwords can help keep your accounts safe.

 Who can memorize all those passwords?
 Facebook, eBay, PayPal, and payroll log in?
 This is where that great time saving features starts to fail us, because we end up using the same passwords.
 We all know we do it.
 Maybe we just use the same password twice, or maybe even 4 times.
 While using the same password makes it easier for us, it also makes it easier for anyone who gains access to just one of our passwords.
 This becomes a problem when the news reports huge security breaches such as Yahoo and LinkedIn.
 If those passwords were used for other sites, the risk is now much greater.